spacetelescope/jwst/docs/jwst/outlier_detection/main.rst

    `~stdatamodels.jwst.datamodels.CubeModel` to disk with the suffix ``_median.fits``.

 #.
 Perform a statistical comparison frame-by-frame between the rolling-median cube and
    the input data.
-The formula used is the same as for imaging data without resampling:
+The formula used is the same as for imaging data without resampling, except that the input error is used in place of the median error:

    .. math::
       | image\_input - image\_median | > SNR \times input\_err